jackbngn/Profile-Generator/README.md

 ## Installation

+1. git clone git@github.com:jackbngn/Profile-Generator.git
-npm i inquirer@8.2.4
+2. npm i inquirer@8.2.4
+3. node index.js

 ## Usage

-Enter node index.js in the integrated terminal and answer the following prompted questions.
+1. Follow the on-screen prompts to enter the team manager's name, employee ID, email address, and office number.
+2. Choose from the main menu to add an engineer or an intern, or to finish building the team.
+3. Enter the necessary information for each team.